ConfRAG: Confidence-Guided Retrieval-Augmenting Generation: Related Work

 \section{Related Work}

-Hallucination, with a systematic taxonomy introduced in~\cite{tonmoy2024comprehensivesurveyhallucinationmitigation}, has been listed as a top open problem for Generative AI~\citep{cao2023comprehensivesurveyaigeneratedcontent}.
-There are two bodies of work on hallucination reduction: LLM post-training and RAG.
+There are two bodies of work related to our work: RAG triggering and LLM post-training.
 We next discuss each in detail.

-\paragraph{RAG with external knowledge:} Retrieval-augmented generation (RAG)~\citep{lewis20:rag,shi-etal-2024-replug} has been extensively researched in academia and widely applied in industry to enhance LLMs' capability to answer factual questions accurately; there have been numerous surveys on RAG, such as ~\cite{wei2021knowledgeenhancedpretrainedlanguage},~\cite{Yu_2022},~\cite{gao2024retrievalaugmentedgenerationlargelanguage},~\cite{fan2024surveyragmeetingllms},~\cite{huang2024surveyretrievalaugmentedtextgeneration}.
+\paragraph{RAG with external knowledge:} RAG has been extensively researched in academia and widely applied in industry to enhance LLMs' capability to answer factual questions accurately; there have been numerous surveys on RAG, such as ~\cite{wei2021knowledgeenhancedpretrainedlanguage},~\cite{Yu_2022},~\cite{gao2024retrievalaugmentedgenerationlargelanguage},~\cite{fan2024surveyragmeetingllms},~\cite{huang2024surveyretrievalaugmentedtextgeneration}.
 What is closely related to our work is RAG triggering strategies. \cite{su2024dragindynamicretrievalaugmented} propose a strategy to trigger RAG when the generated token has high entropy or high self-reported attention.
 Similarly, \cite{jiang2023activeretrievalaugmentedgeneration} propose to use LLM internalized knowledge for generation, and apply RAG when the confidence of the next token is low. ~\cite{peng2023checkfactstryagain} proposes a system that conducts retrieval and answer generation iteratively, revising the LLM prompts to improve model responses using the factuality score from an automatic verifier.
+Self-RAG~\citep{asai2023selfraglearningretrievegenerate} trains a model to adaptively retrieves documents and do self-reflection using special tokens.
 These methods all use \textit{token-level} confidence, and often need multiple retrievals sequentially.
 Our work focuses on \textit{fact-level} confidence, can apply in situations when token-level confidence is unavailable, and typically require a single retrieval.